-Annual Barrel Permitting Tier Annual Barrel Permitting Tier
+Annual Barrel Production with Urban Services Permitting Tier Annual Barrel Production on Private Well and Permitting Tier

-Production with Production on

-Urban Services Private Well and

 Sewage

 5,000 P 1,000 P

 10,000 D 5,000 D

-15,000 С 10,000 С
+15,000 C 10,000 C

 - 2. Microbreweries shall be licensed by the State of California Department of Alcohol and Beverage Control with a Type 23 Small Beer Manufacturer license (or current equivalent). - 3.
-Brew Pubs shall be licensed by the State of California Department of Alcohol and Beverage Control with a Type 75 Small Beer Manufacturer license (or current equivalent).

-4. All production raw material (e.g., grains, hops, fruit, and other produce) may be brought from off site.
+Brew Pubs shall be licensed by the State of California Department of Alcohol and Beverage Control with a Type 75 Small Beer Manufacturer license (or current equivalent). - 4.
+All production raw material (e.g., grains, hops, fruit, and other produce) may be brought from off site. - A barrel of beer is equivalent to 31 liquid gallons.